 While yes, you can always just apply some fresh breast milk to your area of concern, it’s a little easier and a bit more convenient to make some lotion with it (it also keeps for much longer).
 In this post, I’ll share with you how you can make it with simple, clean, and non-toxic ingredients!

 Please note that this article contains affiliate links, and that means that I may earn a commission if you buy something (at no additional cost to you).
 Read my full disclosure here.
 I only recommend products I use and love and recommend to my clients.

 2 tablespoons of jojoba oil

 - Cover the saucepan with about an inch of water, turn the stove on low heat.

-- Combine olive oil, jojoba oil, coconut oil, breast milk and beeswax (or alternative) into a regular mason jar.
+- Combine olive oil, jojoba oil, coconut oil and beeswax (or alternative) into a regular mason jar.